elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 Sushi is a headless Linux host that supports VST 2.x and 3.x plugins using an unmodified versions of Steinberg's APIs.
 It also supports LV2 plugins natively.
 So there is no need to do custom porting of your code, if it runs on a normal Linux system without dependencies on graphics libraries such as X11.

-Depending on your current codebase, though, you might need some code changes to meet the above  mentioned requirements, and you will need to recompile your plugin using Elk's provided gcc-based cross-compiling toolchain.
+Depending on your current codebase, though, you might need some code changes to meet the above  mentioned requirements, and you will need to recompile your plugin using Elk's provided cross-compiling toolchain.
 This document is a short guide to help you through the needed steps.
+The cross compiling toolchain can be run on a native linux machine, in a virtual linux machine or in a Docker image.

 As a recommended first step, make sure that your plugin builds and runs under a normal Linux distribution, with a Linux plugin host such as Carla, MrsWatson or Sushi itself.